-850,000 warrants were issued in connection to an employment agreement see Note 6 (a).
+850,000 warrants were issued in connection to an employment agreement see Note 7 (a).

-Warrants were issued to placement agents in connection with the financing to purchase a total of 935,000 shares of common stock at exercise prices from \$0.72 to \$1.80.
-The fair values of these options are \$768,404 and reflected as deferred financing costs in the equity section of the balance sheet.
+Warrants were issued to placement agents in connection with the series A preferred stock financing to purchase a total of 935,000 shares of common stock at exercise prices from \$0.72 to \$1.80.
+The fair values of these warrants are \$337,973 and reflected as deferred financing costs in the equity section of the balance sheet.